LukeAMiller/PingPong/README.md

 In the project directory, you can run:

 ### `npm start`
+1. Have json-server open and running on port 4321 with the Pong.json inside api running json-server -watch Pong.json -p 4321
+(May have to download the required packages)
 Runs the app in the development mode.<br />
-Open [http://localhost:4321](http://localhost:4321) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.